top of page

 Sally

-Sally is one of two incredible Receptionists at Animal Eye Services.
+Sally is one of two incredible Client Care Representatives at Animal Eye Services.
 She genuinely loves working with owners and our team to create the best outcome for each and every patient.
 With a Veterinary Nursing career spanning 20 years, along with her experience and qualification in Veterinary Practice Management, she brings a well-rounded, capable, and enthusiastic energy to the team.

 Sally’s goal is and has always been to promote the health and well-being of all animals in her care.
 Over the years this has expanded to include the most positive experience for our clients, especially in the challenging times.